silvanazdravevska/CapstoneProject-Microsoft-Azure-Nanodegree/starter_file/README.md

 ### Results

 The results I got with this hyperdrive model is an accuracy of ~0.7833.
 The parameters of the model are Regularization Strenght and Max Iterations.
 The results of the parameters were Regularization Strenght ~0.74, Max Iterations = 150.
-To improved it we can also try increasing the range of the hyperparameters and with imbalanced data  we can do better pre-processing of the data or get more data to balance it.
+To improve it we can also try increasing the range of the hyperparameters and with imbalanced data we can do better pre-processing of the data or get more data to balance it.

 ![](https://raw.githubusercontent.com/silvanazdravevska/CapstoneProject-Microsoft-Azure-Nanodegree/main/starter_file/Screenshots/HyperDrive_RunDetails_Widget.jpg)